aerni/statamic-livewire-forms/README.md

 }
 ```

-## Customization Example
+### Customization Example

 In the following example we are extending the default `Select` field model to override the `optionsProperty` method to dynamically generate the options from a collection.
-We are also assigning a diffeent view that is unique to this select field.
+We are also assigning a different view that is unique to this select field.
 Note, how we are using the `Component::getView()` method, which allows us to return the specified view from the folder of the current theme.

 ```php
 namespace App\Fields;